Home

 Repartition before multiple joins

 join is one of the most expensive operations that are usually widely used in Spark, all to blame as always infamous shuffle.
-We can talk about shuffle for more than one post, here we will discuss side related to partitions.
+We can talk about shuffling for more than one post, here we will discuss the side related to partitions.

 Do not shuffle